 In addition to providing pension benefits, the School District provides health insurance coverage and survivor benefits for retired employees and their survivors in accordance with the provisions of the employment contracts negotiated between the School District and its employee groups.
 Substantially all of the School District's employees may become eligible for these benefits if they reach normal retirement age while working for the School District.
 Health care benefits are provided through plans whose premiums are based on the benefits paid during the year.
-The cost of providing postemployment benefits is shared between the School District and its employee company that provides health care insurance.
+The cost of providing postemployment benefits is shared between the School District and the retired employee.
+The District pays 0-100% of the cost of premiums to an insurance company that provides health care insurance.
 There are currently 182 retirees receiving benefits under the plan.